How an Identity Theft Attorney Helps ID Fraud Victims

 • A list of specific questions about your situation to ensure you have all the information you need to make the best decisions possible.

 Together we will create the best strategy for your needs, and we’ll keep you involved every step of the way.
 When you work with an identity theft attorney at Schlanger Law Group, you can rest assured that we will work tirelessly to ensure your rights are fully protected.
-Don’t wait any longer.
 Call (212) 500-6114 or click on the green button below to schedule your no-obligation, no-cost consultation now.

 Schlanger Law Group LLP serves clients in New Jersey, New York, and throughout the United States with consumer protection, class action, credit reporting, and identity theft issues.